ministryofjustice/moj-frontend/docs/ethics/assessment.md

   parent: Ethics
   order: 40
   excerpt: "As part of your service assessment, you’ll be expected to show how you’ve considered ethics.
 Learn what to do before and during the assessment."
+  lede: "As part of your service assessment, you’ll be expected to show how you’ve considered ethics.
+Learn what to do before and during the assessment."
 ---

-As part of your service assessment, you’ll be expected to show how you’ve considered the ethics of your service.

 ## Before your assessment